 Which other alternatives will we see in the supermarket?

-Am I the only one tormented by more questions than answers about manufacturing plant-based options for classic foods?
+Is it me or do you as well have more questions than answers about manufacturing plant-based options for classic foods?

 Do we have to mimic milk at all costs?